-- 1. Every graduate student, with the exception of first-year and second-year students, is required to register for and attend Economics 291 (Spring 2008 and later), and attend a minimum of 5 seminars of that 291 topic in each of the Fall and Spring quarters.
-Students should register for the section of 291 corresponding to the seminar(s) they attend regularly. - 2.
+- Every graduate student, with the exception of first-year and second-year students, is expected to register for and attend Economics 291 (Spring 2008 and later), and attend a minimum of 5 seminars of that 291 topic in each of the Fall and Spring quarters.
+Students should register for the section of 291 corresponding to the seminar(s) they attend regularly.
+ECN 291 enrollment and attendance is required for students in their third and later years who have not yet advanced to candidacy. - 2.
 If a graduate student gives a seminar or a brown bag presentation he/she can count it towards the above requirement. - 3.
 The seminar organizer will circulate a sheet of paper to be signed by the graduate students who attended the seminar.
 Hence, it is the responsibility of the student to notify the seminar organizer of his/her attendance. - 4.
 If a student (again, with the exception of first and second year students) is enrolled in a 291 in a given quarter and he/she has not attended at least 5 seminars of that Econ 291 topic during that quarter, then he/she will get a grade of Unsatisfactory (or No Pass) in that 291. - 5.
 The above requirement of 5 seminars per quarter is the absolute minimum.
 Students are strongly encouraged to attend more than the minimum.
 Seminar attendance is strongly recommended also to first and second year students. - 6.
 Students beyond their second year should also register for Economics 299 (or 299D for those advanced to candidacy) with their primary dissertation advisor (their "Interim Advisor" if they have not yet taken the oral exam or their Dissertation Chair if Advanced to Candidacy).
 Students in their third year who have not yet decided on a dissertation advisor can register for 299 with the graduate program chair.
 Students must be in regular contact with their dissertation advisor to receive a satisfactory Econ 299 (or 299D) grade.